How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 What mechanisms are in place for supporting students' overall wellbeing?

-The Academy's pastoral system is organised into four houses.
-Each house has a Head of House and a team of House Tutors.
-The pastoral team holds regular meetings when individual students are discussed, appropriate strategies implemented and outcomes are assessed regularly.
+The Academy's pastoral system is organised into eight houses.
+Each house has a Pastoral Manager and a team of House Tutors.
+The pastoral team holds regular meetings where individual students are discussed, appropriate strategies implemented and outcomes are assessed regularly.

-The Academy has a first aid room on site which is staffed by a trained medical health assistant.
+The Academy has a first aid room on site which is run by trained staff.
 All medicines are kept securely locked in the first aid room.

-The Academy has a number of support systems in place for addressing behaviour concerns, including Daily Report, Pastoral Support Programmes and outside specialist teachers.
+The Academy has a number of support systems in place for addressing behaviour concerns, including Daily Report, Pastoral Support Programmes and outside specialist teachers in behaviour management.

 The Academy employs a full-time EWO (Education Welfare Officer) who supports students who have issues with their attendance.
 Good attendance and punctuality are recognised and celebrated in House assemblies.